peterkaminski/peterkaminski-wiki/Being Good at Collective Intelligence and Collective Action.md

 Four takes: Technological Focus, Organizational Focus, Cognitive Focus, Evolutionary Focus.

+What other focuses can you think of?
+How would you manage keeping all of them in mind, while delving into a particular one deeply enough to make a difference in the world?

 ## Version 1 - Technological Focus

 **Where I wish we were:**